Benefits of leasing privately vs through a business

 There are benefits to leasing a car through a business that you do not get privately.
 For example;

-- There tends to be better deals on for business users than there is for personal
+- There tend to be better deals for business users than there is for personal

-- If you have a business contract hire, the car can be “off balance sheet” which is beneficial to many.
+- If you have a business contract hire, the car can be an “off-balance sheet” which is beneficial to many.